-How To Install New Hard Drive
+How To Install a New Hard Drive

 Once again, make sure you have your antistatic measures in place before starting.
 Note that this article only covers the physical side of installing a primary hard drive.